Frozen Pumpkin Applesauce Dog Treats

 Notes about this recipe

-For the pureed pumpkin you can also use either your own pumpkin puree or store bought pumpkin puree.
-Just make sure that if you use store bought you are getting the can that is 100% pure pumpkin puree and NOT pumpkin pie filling.
+The same goes for the pureed pumpkin.
+Homemade works just as good as the kind you get at the grocery store.
+Just make sure that if you use store-bought bought you are getting the can that is 100% pure pumpkin puree and NOT pumpkin pie filling.

 Apples for dogs, including unsweetened applesauce, are a healthy treat for dogs due to being a great source of nutrients like vitamins A and C, and potassium.
 Apples are also a good source of fiber.
 Just be sure to feed your dogs apples or applesauce in moderation.

-Pumpkin for dogs has many benefits including being able to help with both constipation and diarrhea.
-Because of this, there is the possibility that giving your dog too much pumpkin can cause either of these issues to develop.
+Pumpkin for dogs has many benefits, including being able to help with both constipation and diarrhea.
+Because of this, there is the possibility that giving your dog too much pumpkin can cause stomach upset.
 To limit this possibility, it’s important to limit the amount of pumpkin you give your dog.

 The great thing about making homemade pumpkin dog treats is that you can adjust the size of the treat for your dog.
 You can make a larger treat for a big dog and make smaller treats for a little dog.
 Just remember that no matter what size of dog you have, no dog should have large amounts of treats in a day.